akalia25/Birthday_Paradox/README.md

 # The Birthday Paradox

 ## About
 The birthday paradox has always been an interesting probability problem that defines what is the probability in a group of n people that two individuals will share the same birthday.
-What I wanted to do was **automate calculating this probability problem and cover additional scenarios that people would be interested in knowing.**
+What I wanted to do was **automate calculating this probability problem and cover additional scenarios that would be interesting to know.**

 To read about the birthday paradox here is wiki page with more information: https://en.wikipedia.org/wiki/Birthday_problem